 Each of our named executive officers also receives long-term incentives in the form of annual equity awards of RSUs and PSUs, each constituting 50% of the total grant value.
 The RSUs are time-vested ratably over three years, while the PSUs have a three-year cliff vest tied to performance.
-Beginning with the award grants made in 2020, there are two equally-weighted metrics used to measure performance for the PSUs: average ROAE and average annual EPS growth.
-From 2016 through 2019, average ROAE was the single performance metric used.
+There are two equally-weighted metrics used to measure performance for the PSUs: average ROAE and average annual EPS growth.